David Nicholson (civil servant)

-Sir David Nicholson KCB CBE is a public policy analyst, forthcoming Chair of Sandwell and West Birmingham NHS Trust, current Chair of Worcestershire acute hospitals NHS trust and NHS manager who was Chief Executive of the National Health Service in England.
+Sir David Nicholson KCB CBE is a public policy analyst and NHS Manager who is the Chair of Sandwell and West Birmingham Hospitals NHS Trust.
+He was previously the Chief Executive of the National Health Service in England.
 He was appointed in October 2011 following the NHS reforms, having been seventh Chief executive of the NHS within the Department of Health since September 2006.
 He issued what has become known as the "Nicholson challenge" regarding the finances of the NHS.
-He retired from the role on 1 April 2014.
+He retired from the role on 1 April 2014 in the wake of the Stafford Hospital scandal.

 Background

 Nicholson was educated at Forest Fields Grammar School in Nottingham, and graduated from Bristol Polytechnic (now known as the University of the West of England) with a 2:1 in History and Politics.

 He joined the Communist Party of Great Britain after graduation, and remained a member of the party until 1983.

 Career

 Early career

 Nicholson joined the NHS as a graduate trainee.
 For 10 years he worked in mental health, mainly in Yorkshire, where he was involved in implementing the policy of closing the old asylums and developing care in the community services.